rasp8erries/multiblox-cs/README.md

 - Run the "MultiBlox.exe"
 - Click 'Yes' for the UAC prompt (Admin is required!)
 - Console output will indicate if successful
+- You can then open more Roblox instances!
+- *NOTE: You should run this again after you open all the Roblox instances to clear their singleton events as well.*

 ![MultiBlox Success](/images/multiblox-success.png)